 We rely today on maps to process data, demographics, and the environment from different data sources, gripped by an acute sense of the several data flows in which we daily move.
 But we do so without fully understanding the unique sort of power they have over us.
 This blog aims to assess the logic of these maps, and to question the persuasive powers of the maps with which we are bombarded.
 In our dataphilic age, we’re all too apt to forget the made nature of the map as an artifact, and the “deep history” that underlies and to an extent informs maps.
 The variety of mapping forms has so broadly and recently expanded, with growing possibilities of interacting with mapping as both online and in static form, to raise questions of what constitutes map literacy and obscure the continued power maps exert in our arguments and notions of the world.
 We have begun to look at maps more than ever before to process information and orient ourselves to space, data flows, and too much information–viewing them as “information” as much as rhetorical constructions.
 Maps demand an increased surplus of attention to read and explore, but we are in danger of accepting the information they contained as more than proposals or arguments.

 Are maps becoming more disorienting, and confusing, even as they are assigned more explanatory power?
 Having studied and taught European history for twenty years, I have been increasingly interested in creating a deep history of the power of maps during the transition of maps from print to bits, moving from the expanding uses of maps as media in the first age of mechanical reproduction to the use of maps in an age of digital literacy.
-I’m currently affiliated with UC Davis’ Center for Science and Innovation Studies; I was earlier associated with the Center for Science, Technology, and Medicine in Society at UC Berkeley, as well as an Andrew W. Mellon postdoctoral fellow at UCLA’s Humanities Consortium, and organize Maptime SF/Oakland, a safe place for mapping in the Bay Area.
-For two years, Musings on Maps has been included among “Fifty Blogs for Journalists and by Journalists” (2014 and 2015), as well as in the valuable reading list Small Data Journalism.
+I’m affiliated with UC Davis’ Center for Science and Innovation Studies and run Maptime SF/OAK.
+(When the blog began, I was affiliated with the Center for Science, Technology, and Medicine in Society at UC Berkeley.)
+As the blog grew, Musings on Maps was included among “Fifty Blogs for Journalists and by Journalists” (2014 and 2015), and in the valuable Small Data Journalism.

 1. In an age of big data, the historical format of the map is both increasingly familiar–there is a long history of granting authority to maps as forms of dividing space–and increasingly foreign as a way of visualizing streams of data and collective behavior, more than space.
 This blog hopes to raise questions about why we trust how maps by examining how maps persuade us that they can help us process and tell stories about space.
 And it started from the presumption that the proliferation of mapping forms makes it increasingly pressing to consider how maps came to process space, and create a conflation of nature and culture that we are able to visually possess.
 While this blog is akin to the venerated style of blogging which takes the keyboard as something like an autoerotic extension of one’s erogenous zones, it adopts a methodology it employs is more akin to STS, examining the assumptions, precursors, and institutional and semantic contexts of maps across varied media, and comparing the format of static and interactive web maps, and using web-based maps to examine printed artifacts.